-'K' for Kit - from An Alphabet of Architectural Models
+'K' for Kit - An Alphabet of Architectural Models

 Kit.
 The word conjures up a travelling salesman moving from town to town, suitcase in hand.
 The infamous architect with a book of buildings ready to sell; a town hall here, an art gallery there – a kit of parts waiting to be built.
 ‘Kit’ makes it sound easy; nothing to suggest the deliberation, the slow, thoughtful design process or the specificity of site.
 Just pick something from the suitcase.